asenarana/Glitch/REFERENCE.md

 __control:__ if true, starting angle is __totalAngle__; if false, it is __(-1 * totalAngle)__

 Rotates the object in x-axis in order to create the illusion of swinging.
+It calls the SetStatus() function of the ControllerScript when the action is done.

 This function can be modified to change the speed of rotation continuously in order to create a more smooth and realistic swinging effect.